 (1) In this section —

-“executive officer” has the meaning given by section 3(1) of the Public Sector Management Act 1994.
+executive officer has the meaning given by section 3(1) of the Public Sector Management Act 1994.

 (2) The Minister is required to designate a person who is an executive officer of the Department as the Commissioner for the purposes of this Act and the principal Act.